TobiasHennig/nativescript-toast/README.md

     Toast.makeText("Your Toast text", options).show();
 ```

 **Note**:- If a very large value is set to cornerRadius then the may not appear.
-The colors can also be transparent i.e #BB00796B with transparency and #00796B without 00796B.
+The colors can also be transparent i.e #BB00796B with transparency and #00796B without transparency.

 [![npm version](https://badge.fury.io/js/nativescript-toast.svg)](http://badge.fury.io/js/nativescript-toast)